CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 Now add another sheet at the bottom of the page (or overwrite the one we just made) and do the same for the newspapers listed on the Antebellum Era website.

-Notice that there are no unique identifiers.
-Many cities have the same name as other cities in different states, and there is no other identifier.
-We can make a unique identifier by concatenating the cities and states column, but before we modify this file, let's first inspect our cities data.

 #### Cities Data

 We now need to find a list of cities so we can geolocate these places.
-The list we are using is from [www.data.gov](https://catalog.data.gov/dataset/place-national), it has already been downloaded for you as a csv, and is in the Class_Data/2_MakingData folder.
-This is a modern list of US cities, and we may find some discrepancies.
-However, geographic files that date back to the 1850's are almost exclusively for counties, so we will have to trim this cities list in QGIS.
+The list we are using is from [www.data.gov](https://catalog.data.gov/dataset/place-national), it has already been downloaded for you as a csv (and modified in the way that we need), and is in the Class_Data/2_MakingData folder.
+This is a modern list of US cities, and we may find some discrepancies (although none that impact our project).
+We also know that the biggest changes between then and now are the shape of the counties more than the names of the cities.
+Columbia University Libraries keeps a [collection of historical place names](http://www.columbiagazetteer.org/static/using_gazetteer) with geographic information for just this purpose: many of which reference ancient times as well as modern.

-Let's take a look at this data by opening it in any program that can read a csv (i.e., Excel, Google Sheets, Sublime, etc.).
-We see that there are two **UNIQUE** identifiers: `city_state`, and the `city_ID`. (n.b., I made that 'city_state' column - data rarely arrives with that column, it's actually not that good of a data source since so many town have such different spellings, but it is the best option we have for this dataset).
-A more scalable approach to matching the cities would be to do a join using a database, but again, that is beyond the scope of this tutorial.
-However, if you are working with very large datasets and doing multiple types of analysis, you may want a different approach.
+Let's take a look at our cities data by opening it in any program that can read a csv (i.e., Excel, Google Sheets, Sublime, etc.).
+We see that there are two **UNIQUE** identifiers: `city_state`, and the `city_ID`.
+I made that 'city_state' column - data rarely arrives with a column that is both redundant and complicated (i.e., it has 2 pieces of information).
+It's actually not that good of an identifier since so many town have different spellings.
+However, for the geocoding step, we will need one column that contains the city and state.

+This column allows us to do a lookup with our newspapers data, it serves as a sort of dictionary of places, and will allow us to match the place names.

-#### Make a Unique Identifier
+#### Make an Address Field

-To make a unique column that matches the uscities, we need to CONCATENATE the city and state columns.
+For the Geocoding, we will need one field that contains **ALL** of the address data.
+We want to make that BEFORE we start our project.
+To make this field, we need to CONCATENATE the city and state columns.
 There are instructions here for Excel and Google Drive users.
-If you do not use either of those programs, you can do this in Libre Office or using Python, but those instructions are not included here.
-First, pick if you are going to use Excel or Google Sheets and open that program and fid your instructions below.
+If you do not use either of those programs, you can do this in Libre Office, for which the process is very similar.

 **EXCEL**